Emperor Yuan of Han -- Monarch With Sad Love Stories and Supporter of Eunuchs

 Missing of A Beautiful and Brave Woman

-Another regime of the Huns complied to Han and pursued a political alliance by marriage.
+Another regime of the Xiongnu complied with Han and pursued a political alliance by marriage.

-Then a maid named Wang Qiang, also called as Wang Zhaojun, volunteered and then was rewarded a princess title.
+Then a maid named Wang Qiang also called Wang Zhaojun, volunteered, and then was rewarded a princess title.

 When Qiang was officially dressed up in the farewell ceremony, Emperor Liu Shi met her for the first time and fell in love with her the moment he saw her.

 Since Liu Shi’s beloved concubine passed away years ago, it was the first time he was so impressed and attracted by a woman; unfortunately, he couldn’t regret on this important political alliance.

 In the end, he had to see her off, reluctantly.